 - 1.2 This policy applies to all overseas activities carried out by staff and students, supervised offsite trips within the UK and fieldwork, whether overseas or within the UK. - 1.3 For research conducted outside the United Kingdom, Section 9 outlines the University requirements for research ethics and governance requirements.
-This excludes overseas students or overseas staff engaged in Brunel-accredited courses in institutions abroad. - 1.4 It is a requirement that such staff and students are to ensure that they are familiar with this policy's requirements with regards Health, Insurance and Foreign and Commonwealth Office (FCO) advice prior to travel. - 1.5 In advance of all overseas travel complete an On Line Travel Insurance Application Form, available at https://intra.brunel.ac.uk/s/planning/Pages/TravelInsurance.aspx. - 1.6 All activities off campus carried out by staff and/or students require a risk assessment. - 1.7 Where there is any doubt as to policy applicability, advice should be sought in the first instance from the Health and Safety Team @ healthandsafety@brunel.ac.uk.
+This excludes overseas students or overseas staff engaged in Brunel-accredited courses in institutions abroad. - 1.4 It is a requirement that such staff and students are to ensure that they are familiar with this policy's requirements with regards Health, Insurance and Foreign and Commonwealth Office (FCO) advice prior to travel. - In advance of all overseas travel contact Diversity Travel directly for all your work-related travel through the Diversity portal.
+Or visit their website for more information. - 1.6 All activities off campus carried out by staff and/or students require a risk assessment. - 1.7 Where there is any doubt as to policy applicability, advice should be sought in the first instance from the Health, Safety & environment Team @ healthandsafety@brunel.ac.uk. - 2 Responsibilities - 2.1 Executive Team Members (Deans, Directors, COO or equivalent)

-2 Responsibilities

-2.1 Executive Team Members (Deans, Directors, COO or equivalent)